Lyra: A Benchmark for Turducken-Style Code Generation: Evaluation and Discussion

-\paragraph{BLEU} The first quality metrics is BLEU, which is widely employed by existing methods.
-BLEU was initially proposed to assess the quality of machine translation ~\citep{bleu}.
-For code generation, BLEU scores are calculated to compare the lexical similarity between the generated code and the reference code in the dataset, where the score is between 0 and 1.
-Specifically, we use BLEU 4 to evaluate the generated code, which is also used to evaluate existing code generation techniques.
+\paragraph{BLEU.} The first quality metrics is BLEU.
+BLEU was initially proposed to assess the quality of machine translation~\cite{bleu}.
+For code generation, BLEU scores are calculated to compare the lexical similarity between the generated code and the reference code, where the score is between 0 and 1.
+We use BLEU 4 to evaluate the generated code, which is also used to evaluate existing code generation techniques.

-\paragraph{Code Executable} The second metric is the proportion of generated code that can be executed, in other words, can be successfully compiled.
+\paragraph{Code Executable.} The second metric is the proportion of generated code that can be executed, in other words, can be successfully compiled.
 The premise of generating a functionally correct program is to ensure that the program can pass the static analysis.
-All source code in our dataset can be successfully compiled, so we use Pylint to check the generated code and calculate the ratio of the success complied code snippets.
+All code in our dataset can be successfully compiled, so we use Pylint to check the generated code and calculate the ratio of the successfully complied code snippets.

-\paragraph{AST Matching in Base Language} The third evaluation metric is AST matching accuracy in the base language without considering the embedded language.
+\paragraph{AST Matching in Base Language.} The third evaluation metric is AST matching accuracy in the base language without considering the embedded language.
 In our dataset, we calculate the AST match of the Python program without considering SQL strings.
 Specifically, we replaced the content of SQL string in the source code snippet with a specific variable before calculate the AST matching rate.
-In other word, we anonymize the specific variable name and SQL content.
+In other word, we anonymized the specific variable name and SQL content.
 For example, 'res = conn.execute ("select id from user")' is converted to 'var\_0 = var\_1.var\_2(var\_3)'.

-\paragraph{AST Exact Matching} The fifth metric is the exact match of AST, which also means that the functionality of the generated code is correct.
-We only replace the variable names in the code, instead of the SQL content.
+\paragraph{AST Exact Matching.} The fifth metric is the exact match of AST, which also means that the functionality of the generated code is correct.
+We only replaced the variable names in the code, instead of the SQL content.
 The replacement of variable name does not affect the functional correctness of the function.
 In the above example, it is transformed into 'var\_0 = var\_1.var\_2("select id from user")'.
 Note that AST Exact Matching is more stringent than functional correctness, because if the code is functionally correct, the code can also be expressed in different forms.